cesarlamas/trip-planner/readme.md

 ## Features

-1. Create Trip: Save a new trip with details like origin, destination, duration, cost and transport Type
+1. Create Trip: Save a new trip with details like origin, destination, duration, cost and transport Type.
 2. Retrieve Trips: Fetch all saved trips.
 3. Soft Delete Trip: Mark a trip as deleted without permanently removing it from the database.
 4. Restore Trip: Restore a soft-deleted trip.